ZahFox/linux-toolbox/docs/redhat/red_hat_certification_study_guide/chapter_6.md

 ### Definitions in LVM

-- **Physical volume (PV)** - A PV is a partition or a disk drive initialized to be useb by LVM.
+- **Physical volume (PV)** - A PV is a partition or a disk drive initialized to be used by LVM.
 - **Physical extent (PE)** - A PE is a small uniform segment of disk space.
 PVs are split into PEs.
 - **Volume group (VG)** - A VG is a storage pool, made of one or more PVs.
 - **Logical extent (LE)** - Every PE is associated with an LE, and these PEs can be combined into a logical volume.
 - **Logical volume (LV)** - An LV is a part of a VG and is made of LEs.
-An LV can be formated with a filesystem and then mounted on the directory of your choice.
+An LV can be formatted with a filesystem and then mounted on the directory of your choice.

 ### Create a Physical Volume